DCotterill/halixia-hugo/content/ma/sweet-tooth-1171.md

 layout: static
 ---

-The occasional sweet treat is a great mood booster
+The occasional sweet treat is a great mood booster.

 Many of us have got a sweet tooth and we all know too much sugar isn't good for you, but a regular treat can be beneficial and satisfy cravings and allow us to indulge in a bit of self-care.